IrishHomework is a blended learning one-stop-shop for primary school Irish.

 From the outset we restrict the lexicon to the most frequently used spoken Irish.
 Our lessons strive to ensure that the basics are mastered before progression.

 As a direct result of this students will feel progress comes easy and they can reuse everything they learn frequently.

-Our lessons are divided into three levels.
+Our lessons are divided into three main levels.
 Whether your spoken Irish is weak or strong we recommend going through all the lessons in Level 1 before moving up to Level 2 or 3.

 Older students should be able to quickly work through the easier content and make their way up to Level 2 where the themes are more interesting for older children.

 The Status Dots capture at a glance if the student has comprehensively completed their homework and how well they participate during in class practice

 Score < 40%results in a red dot,